Forest with trees

 • Scaffolding must comply with the requirements of the Construction Work Safety Act 205/2009 (Chapter 11, Section 64 and Chapter 12, Section 67).

-• Scaffolding must always be inspected before commissioning and after every five years.
+• Scaffolding must always be inspected before commissioning and weekly.

 • The commissioning inspection is carried out by the scaffold builder and the scaffold customer or their representative.